betsalel-williamson/fpga-hello-world/.work-items/fpga-hello-world-aws/design.md

 * **Aggressive Stop/Start Automation:** This is a highly impactful cost-saving measure.
 F2 instances are stopped immediately when not actively in use.
 AWS Lambda with CloudWatch Events or the AWS Instance Scheduler are utilized to automatically stop instances during off-hours (evenings, weekends, holidays).
 * **Pre-Deployment Verification:** Thorough local simulation and CI build verification (including waveform analysis) are completed *before* triggering an AWS deployment.
 This reduces the need for costly on-cloud debugging and iteration.
 * **Timely Teardown & Automation:** F2 instances and associated resources are terminated or de-provisioned immediately after testing or verification is complete.
 Automated teardown scripts are crucial for **cost avoidance** and preventing idle resource charges.
-* **Resource Sizing & Optimization:** The smallest necessary F2 instance type for initial "Hello World" testing is used [9].
+* **Resource Sizing & Optimization:** The smallest necessary F2 instance type for initial "Hello World" testing is used.
 Resource utilization is continuously evaluated to right-size instances as the project evolves.
 * **AFI Lifecycle Management:** Policies are implemented to automatically delete old or unused AFIs from S3, optimizing storage costs.
 * **Budget Guardrails (AWS Budget Alerts):** AWS budget alerts are configured to notify stakeholders of potential cost overruns, enabling proactive intervention and supporting financial control.
 This component supports the FinOps strategy.
 AWS Budgets can also be configured to take automated actions, such as stopping EC2 instances, when a threshold is exceeded.